 The GSIS program provides a rigorous introduction to the interdisciplinary field of International Studies.
 The curriculum provides intensive instruction and research experience in the political, economic, cultural and social systems of the world.
-The program includes three credit hours of college coursework, supervised individual and group projects, and experiential learning.
+The program includes six credit hours of college coursework, supervised individual and group projects, and experiential learning.
 Seminars and lectures offered by prominent international, national, and local scholars, statesmen, and business executives allow GSIS students to gain extensive insight into international relations, international business, governance, and global issues.
 An in-depth study of languages, customs, lifestyles, and cultures of various nationalities are also an integral part of the learning experience.
 Other academic activities include international dinners; developing a "global village;" lectures on world history, world cultures, international relations and politics; and a Model United Nations session.

 Through the curriculum, GSIS students will:

 - Develop problem solving skills related to global events

 - Develop an appreciation and understanding of other cultures